cs1302uga/cs1302-tutorials/packages.md

    find `cs1302.util.HelloUtility` as it is not in the same package as `cs1302.hello.HelloWorld`.
    Since we know it actually exists, we can just tell `javac` where to find it using `-cp`.

-1. Remember that when your code depends on other code that you have written, you need to let `javac` know where the _compiled_ version of that depedency is.
+   Remember that when your code depends on other code that you have written, you need to let `javac` know where the _compiled_ version of that depedency is.
 Since you compiled under `bin`, that's where you should tell `javac` to look.
 Try to compile it again, but this time, be sure to include the `-cp bin` option in addition to `-d bin` option.

-1. It works!
 The program should now run as expected.

 ## Further Important Notes